nathan-analytics/customer-churn-analysis-sql-powerbi/README.md

-## Telco Churn Rate Analysis
+## Telco Customer Churn Analysis
-SQL + Power BI analysis of the Teleco Customer Churn Rate (~7K Total Customers)
+SQL + Power BI analysis of a telecom customer churn dataset containing 7,043 customers.

 Dashboard Preview
 <img width="1314" height="709" alt="churn_rate_powerbi" src="https://github.com/user-attachments/assets/5125722b-5dd4-4666-a3d1-7654e808259c" />

 ## Project Overview
-This project analyst the Customer Churn rate dataset with 7,043 customers from Telco a US-based communication provider.
-The goal was to simulate a real-world analytics workflow by cleaning raw transcations data in SQL and building an interactive Power BI dashboard to explore the churn-rate of Telco's customers based on their contract, their tenure, and payment methods.
+This project analyzes customer churn data from a telecom company to identify the main factors associated with customer loss.
+The goal was to simulate a real-world analytics workflow by cleaning raw data in SQL and building a Power BI dashboard to explore churn by contract type, customer tenure, and payment method.

-The analysis involved creating a cleaning churn rate data, building analytical SQL views, and visualizing key metrics such as churn rate by contract, tenure and payment methods.
+The analysis included cleaning and transforming the raw dataset, creating SQL queries and views for reporting, and visualizing key churn metrics in Power BI.
+The final dashboard highlights overall churn, churn by contract type, churn by customer tenure, and churn by payment method to support retention-focused business decisions.

-The final dashboard highlights key KPIs, churn rates by contract duration, customer tenure and payment methods.
-Providing insight that could help support promoting retention rates and customer experience.

 ## Business Questions
  - What contracts generate the most churn?
- - What customer tenure generate the most churn?
+ - What customer tenure groups generate the most churn?
- - What payment methods create the most churn?
+ - What payment methods generate the most churn?

 ## Tools Used
  - PostgreSQL